nickmqb/muon/README.md

 # Muon

-Muon is a modern low-level programming language, inspired by C, C#, Rust, Go and Python.
+Muon is a modern low-level programming language, inspired by C, C#, Go, Rust and Python.

 ## Design principles